 We had lunch at the Shira Camp (3850 amsl), before heading out on a mini acclimatisation walk to a higher altitude.
 It was at this camp that the temperature really started to drop, hence the additional down jacket layers being thrown on, and the effects of altitude were a little more prevalent for some of the guys I was walking with.

-Once again we had dinner, a briefing for the next day and then went to our tents, where I promptly passed out again, sleeping like a baby!
+Once again we had dinner, a briefing for the next day and then went to our tents, where I promptly passed out again!

 Day Three: Shira Camp to Barranco Camp